yohanan400/ISEminiProject/README.md

 This project is part of the "introduction to software engineering" course.
 In this project, we create a little graphical library with the ability to determine the material, its reflection & reflection percentage, and of course its shape.

 The shapes:
-sphere
+sphere,
-plane
+plane,
-triangle
+triangle.

 [Preparation for cylinder and tube - need to implement the intersections method (findGeoIntersections)]

 The elements:
-Camera
+Camera,
-Directional light
+Directional light,
-Point light
+Point light,
-Spotlight
+Spotlight,
-Ambient light
+Ambient light.

 The primitives that make up the shapes:
-Coordinate
+Coordinate,
-Point (3D)
+Point (3D),
-Ray
+Ray,
-Vector
+Vector.

 Material factors:
-kD - The diffuse attenuation factor kS - The specular attenuation factor nShininess - The shininess factor kT - The transparency attenuation factor kR - The refraction attenuation factor
+kD - The diffuse attenuation factor, kS - The specular attenuation factor, nShininess - The shininess factor, kT - The transparency attenuation factor, kR - The refraction attenuation factor.

 In our project, we implement Ray Tracing, and to improve the performances, we also implement Adaptive Supersampling.